bolnel/nelsite1/content/articles/pmp-certification-exam-preparation.md

 * You chose the correct option, but it was a semi-guess.
 You couldn’t give a confident explanation why you picked this specific one.
 * You chose the wrong option.

 Then unpause the video for this question, read and listen to the explanation given.
 What’s the logic behind discarding the other options and choosing this particular one?

-The questions are relatively easy, but they’re a nice bonus for [practicing your Agile mindset](/articles/develop-agile-mindset-guide/).

-David also has videos related to PMBOK and Waterfall questions – check them out as well.
+You need to internalize this logic.

 {{< figure src="/article_images/pmp-certification-exam-preparation-img5.jpg" alt="Getting PDUs is one of the ways to stay current as a project manager" caption="photo by \@tima-miroshnichenko on Pexels" >}}